esosaoh/kubewarden-docs/docs/tutorials/typescript/05-e2e-tests.md

 @test "reject with multiple denied hostnames" {
   run kwctl run annotated-policy.wasm -r test_data/pod_with_hostname.json --settings-json '{"denied_hostnames": ["bad-host", "test-hostname", "forbidden-host"]}'

-  # this prints the output when one the checks below fails
+  # this prints the output when one of the checks below fails
   echo "output = ${output}"

   # request rejected